 29. Dust Collection Systems

-Working with concrete results in a lot of dust production.
+Working with concrete results in a lot of dust.
 As mentioned, cement dust can be hazardous.
-Therefore, it is important to get it out as fast as possible.
+Therefore, it is vital to get it out as fast as possible.
 As such, you should invest in a dust collection system for the health of your workers.

 30. Pressure Washer